magpylib/magpylib/docs/_pages/9_physics.rst

     Maximal performance is achieved when :code:`.getB(sources, observers)` is called only a single time in your program.
 Try not to use loops.

 Of course the objective oriented interface (sensors and sources) comes with an overhead.
-If you want to achieve maximal performance this overhead can be avoided through direct access to the vectorized field functions with the top level function :code:`magpylib.getBv`.
+If you want to achieve maximal performance this overhead can be avoided through direct access to the vectorized field functions with the top level function :code:`magpylib.getB_dict`.